jcbrinfo/bakfile/README.md

    the deleted users.
 Better be safe than sorry. :)

-2. Ensure that the `settings/ssh-auth-keys` directory contains the authentification keys of the desired users and does not contain any file associated to the users that will be removed.
+2. Ensure that the `settings/ssh-auth-keys` directory contains the authentication keys of the desired users and does not contain any file associated to the users that will be removed.
 For details, see the “Files” section.

-3. Stop (but do not remove yet) any container using the volume of `file_server_data`.
+3. Stop (but do not remove yet) any container using the volume of `tk.bakfile.data`.

-4. For each user to remove, delete its “home” directory from `/home` by using the `file_server_data`’s shell.
+4. For each user to remove, delete its “home” directory from `/home` by using the `tk.bakfile.data`’s shell.
 For details, see the “How to open a shell in the `/home` volume” section.

 5. Run `make export`.
 This makes a GNU TAR for each volume and puts them in